neomutt/flatcap-brain-dump/libmenu.md

 recalc() -> generate lines
 repaint() -> draw and free()

-can't observer data
+can't observe data
 doesn't understand data
-should observer colour and config colour -> repaint Index, IBar
+should observe colour and config colour -> repaint Index, IBar

 If menu is separate window, with focus